juampe/toolchain/README.md

 cd toolchain

 #Adapt Makefile DOCKER_TAG to tag and fit your own docker registry
-#Adapt Makefile ARCHS for multiple builds or use autosense build-* target
-make

-#For example to build riscv64-unwknow-elf with newlib
+#For example to build riscv64-embedded-elf with newlib
-make build-unknown-newlib-riscv64
+make build-embedded-riscv64
-#For example to build arm64-unwknow-elf
+#For example to build xtensa-embedded-elf with newlib
-make build-unknown-arm64
+make build-embedded-xtensa
-#For example to build xtensa-unwknow-elf with newlib
+#For example to build arm64-linux-gnu
-make build-unknown-newlib-xtensa
+make build-linux-arm64
-#For example to build x86_64-unwknow-elf
+#For example to build x86_64-linux-elf
-make build-unknown-x86_64
+make build-linux-x86_64

 #For example to build riscv64-unwknow-elf for xuantie openc910 from xuantie toolchain
 make build-xuantie